mlinreallife/blog/content/posts/how_to_win_friends_and_influence_people.md

 The overall idea is to avoid arguments and criticize people.
 Instead of that, try to understand them.
 Make an effort towards them.
 Encourage them to speak.
 Be a deep listener.
 Smile.
 Show respect.
 Admit your errors.
 Never say to someone that he is wrong.
 Don't lose your temper.

 This is what you will find in this book.
-I found the reading uplifting but also disappointing.
+I found the reading interesting but also terribly disappointing.

-# Why is this reading uplifting?
+# Why is this reading interesting?

 I enjoyed several ideas that were reported.